 CoreML itself is not an exchange format, it is a framework which enables models to be trained and deployed on Apple devices with a simple zero-code interactive interface.

-However, CoreML is built upon its own Core ML format, and Apple have open sourced
+However, CoreML is built upon its own Core ML format, and Apple has open sourced

 coremltools, which provides a set of tools to convert ML models from various frameworks into the Core ML format.